Vote YES on April 24, 2018

 SAFETY & SECURITY

 Most of of our schools are decades old and operate with outdated life safety systems.
-Aging fire alarms and sprinkler systems need to be replaced.
-If a fire were to break out, the amount of water available at many schools does not meet current code.
+In some of our older schools there are areas of that do not have any sprinklers installed at all.
+In others, outdated fire alarms and sprinkler systems need to be replaced.
+If a fire were to break out, the amount of water available to first responders at many schools does not meet current code.
 This bond will update or replace these systems so that all schools are brought up to current life safety code standards.

 Meanwhile, the majority of our schools were built before the Columbine tragedy.
 This means they do not have modern security systems designed to better protect students and staff in the event of an emergency.
 This bond will enhance security at all schools by creating secure entry points, adding new security cameras and automatic locking systems.